vishwasg217/Predictive-Maintenance/README.md

 `Prediction`: The deployed model uses the input data from the web application to generate predictions.
 These predictions are then displayed to the user via the web interface.

 `Data`: The predicted data is captured and stored, providing a record of the predictions made by the web application.
 This data can be used for analysis, monitoring, or further processing as needed.

+`CI/CD Pipeline`: The pipeline is automated using GitHub Actions, which allows for continuous integration and deployment of the application.
+This automation ensures that the application is always up-to-date and provides a consistent experience for users.

 ## 8. Conclusion